-For questions pertaining to budget and examples of allowable and unallowable costs, see the Financial Guide at www.ojp.usdoj.gov/financialguide/index.htm.
+For questions pertaining to budget and examples of allowable and unallowable costs, see the Financial Guide.

-b.
+- a.
+Budget Detail Worksheet.
+Find a sample Budget Detail Worksheet here.
+Applicants that submit their budget in a different format should include the budget categories listed in the sample budget worksheet. - b.
 Budget Narrative.
-The Budget Narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.
+The budget narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.
 OJP expects proposed budgets to be complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).

 Applicants should demonstrate in their budget narratives how they will maximize cost effectiveness of grant expenditures.
 Budget narratives should generally describe cost effectiveness in relation to potential alternatives and the goals of the project.
-For example, a budget narrative should detail why planned in-person meetings are necessary or how the applicant could use technology and collaboration with outside organizations to reduce costs without compromising quality.
+For example, a budget narrative should detail why planned in-person meetings are necessary, or how technology and collaboration with outside organizations could be used to reduce costs, without compromising quality.